Coronavirus and the impact on super

 How could the COVID-19 coronavirus affect my super?

-Investment markets are closely linked to world events that occur, such as economic, political and even global health events, such as the recent outbreak of COVID-19.
+Investment markets are closely linked to world events that occur, such as economic, political and even global health events, such as the ongoing impact of COVID-19.

 Mainly due to the impact of COVID-19, global share markets dropped by around 15-20% over March 2020, which resulted in returns from My GESB Super and My West State Super being around -12%.
 The main reason why markets have reacted in this way, is that COVID-19 will result in a decline in economic growth given the meaningful restrictions on buying and selling certain goods and services.

 What has GESB been doing in this environment?

 We continue to take a prudent approach to managing investments, ensuring we balance short-term risks with long-term expected returns.
 Our exposure to shares was lower than our long-term targets (Strategic Asset Allocation) during March but this is now close to long-term targets.
 Our current approach is to re-balance asset class exposures towards long-term targets.

 We’re also focused on ensuring there is ample cash in the Fund to meet all obligations to our members.
 Our cash exposure has increased over the past month, ensuring we have more than enough in cash to meet payments – both now and into the future.